 …I have always believed art is the conscience of the human soul and that artists have the responsibility not only to show life as it is but to show life as it should be. … Sweet Honey In The Rock has withstood the onslaught.
 She has been unprovoked by the 30 pieces of silver.
 Her songs lead us to the well of truth that nourishes the will and courage to stand strong.
 She is the keeper of the flame. – Harry Belafonte

-The ever-growing list of SWEET HONEY IN THE ROCK’s musical and activist achievements since its creation is beyond stunning.
+The ever-growing list of SWEET HONEY’s musical and activist achievements since its creation as a quartet in 1973 at workshop at the D.C.
+Black Repertory Theater Company in Washington, DC (by Dr. Bernice Reagon) is beyond stunning.
 The ladies have performed in Nairobi and Beijing at the U.N.
-World Conference on Women, toured the UK, Japan, Africa, Australia and various European locations, been the subject of two PBS documentaries “Gotta Make This Journey” and “SWEET HONEY IN THE ROCK®: Raise Your Voice,” recorded film soundtracks, received Grammy nominations for several of their albums for children, and shared a Grammy Award for their participation in the multi-artist record “Folkways: A Vision Shared – A Tribute to Woody Guthrie and Leadbelly.”
-They again honored Guthrie in a Centennial Celebration of his birthday presented at the Kennedy Center in Washington in November 2012.
-The group appeared in a 1986 PBS special, “The Dream and the Drum,” on the first national observance of Martin Luther King Day and in early 2012 performed at the unveiling ceremonies for the monument for Dr. King on the National Mall.
+World Conference on Women, toured Europe, Japan, Africa, Australia, New Zealand and been the subject of two PBS documentaries “Gotta Make This Journey” produced and directed by Michelle Parkerson and “SWEET HONEY IN THE ROCK: Raise Your Voice,” produced and directed by Emmy Award winner Stanley Nelson.
+They’ve recorded film soundtracks, received several Grammy nominations including “EXPERIENCE 101,” (a children’s record released in 2007), and shared Grammy Awards for their participation in the multi-artist record “Folkways: A Vision Shared – A Tribute to Woody Guthrie and Leadbelly,” as well as for their contribution to “cELLAbration: A Tribute to Ella Jenkins.
+They again honored Guthrie in a Centennial Celebration of his birthday presented at the Kennedy Center in Washington, D. C. in November 2012 which was broadcast on PBS-TV in 2013.
+On the first observance of Martin Luther King Day, the group appeared in a 1986 PBS-TV special, “The Dream and the Drum,” and in early 2012 performed at the unveiling ceremonies for the monument for Dr. King on the National Mall.